Aitslab/ShortProject2020/README.md

 Data from Uniprot, The CASBAH, The Human Lysosome Gene Database and The Mouse Lysosome Gene Database had to be downloaded manually (see below in step-by-step):

 * webscraping.py<br>
 Runs codes written for parsing databases that were not available for download.
 HTML scraping was the method used in this case.
 Some scraping codes were followed by another code to fix the data structure in the database.
+Note that some steps have to be performed manually, see comments in the code

 * parse.py<br>
 Involves codes written for parsing the databases that were available for download in order to extract necessary fields.